BibleResearch/bible-notes/old_testament/historical_books/judges.md

   3. God raises up judges to deliver "them from the hands of those who plundered them" (2:16).
 Sin continues even through the lifetime of the judge (2:17-18).
   4. Once the judge dies, Israel goes back to serving other gods and sins *worse* than before (2:19)

   This process is reiterated throughout the central portion of the book and the ultimate results is that God will stop driving out the nations before Israel (2:20-23).
-This cycle is not purely two dimensional in that it is a circle, but it takes on a third dimension in that it is a downward spiral as the people sin worse and worse.
+This cycle is not two dimensional (it's not a circle or circular), but it takes on a third dimension in that it is a downward spiral as the people sin worse and worse.
 Notice also the [chiastic structure](https://en.wikipedia.org/wiki/Chiastic_structure) of this cycle.
 It begins and ends with Israel's sin.
 In the middle, we see a demonstration of God's sovereignty in raising up a nation to oppress Israel and His compassion in relenting and raising up a judge to deliver Israel.

 - There is a [chiastic structure](https://en.wikipedia.org/wiki/Chiastic_structure) of the Judges presented in the main section of the book (chapters 3:7 - 16):